Sammaye/MongoYii/readme.md

 		));
 	}

-As you will notice the `_certeria` variable within the EMongoDocument which would normally be a `EMongoCriteria` object is actually completely array based.
+As you will notice the `_criteria` variable within the EMongoDocument which would normally be a `EMongoCriteria` object is actually completely array based.

 This applies to all scope actions; they are all array based.